 When a candidate comes to interview, they expect the hiring manager to be well acquainted with their resume.
 Asking questions around the resume is the best way to encourage a candidate to open up and reveal their passion for the role they are applying for.

 Personal questions are another important part of the interview process.
 Yes-no questions should also be avoided in favour of scenario questions that get the candidate to think outside their comfort zone and reveal to the hiring manager how they might respond to situations within their new role.

-“The hiring manager must be genuinely interested,” warns Jon.
+“The hiring manager must be genuinely interested,” warns Eduardo.
 “You can’t just ask questions based around the resume, the candidate will sniff you out.
 Don’t just ask ‘what’ questions.
 Ask ‘how’ and ‘why’ questions.
 Prepare to give a good impression, make a connection and allow time for the candidate to ask questions.
 It can’t just be a one-way interview.”

 Martin agrees, adding, “Make the candidate feel like you have a genuine interest in what they could bring to the company.
 Ask thoughtful and insightful questions based on strengths and gaps in their resume and skillset.
 You need to make them feel like this is a role that offers the opportunity to grow and make a real impact.”

 Something has gone very wrong if the hiring manager feels unable to regain control of an interview.
 However, a good way to prevent this from happening is to set out the agenda early.

 Provide your candidate with a brief outline of what you intend to cover, making clear that they will have a chance to ask their questions at the end.
 This will enable you to clearly set the power balance from the starce:

 For more hiring advice, read our article on how to avoid bad hires.